koalazak/dorita980/README.md

 #### `end()`

 Close the connection to the robot.
-Its important if you want to send commands via your mobile app.
-There's maximum 1 connection at any time, so if your app is connected, the mobile app only works via cloud access.
+Its important if you want to send commands via the official mobile app via Local network.
+There's maximum 1 connection at any time in local ntwork, so if your app is connected, the official mobile app only works via cloud access.

+Meanwhile dorita980 is connect you can call other methods to send commands and listen for the events to get data.
+Just not call .end() method if you want.
+Meanwhile dorita980 is connected the official mobile app will then just go via the cloud to send commands to your robot.

 #### `getRobotState(Array waitForFields)`